thangvo38/guidelinetest/1-triggering-travis-github.md

 ------
 And that is how to trigger a Travis CI build from a push to Github.
-In next article, I will demonstrate how to run Kobiton automation test on Travis and secure your ApiKey.
+In [the next article](2-run-kobiton-test.md), I will demonstrate how to run Kobiton automation test on Travis and secure your ApiKey.